-The kindest countries in the world
+Which are the kindest countries in the world?

-Ever wondered which of the world’s nations are the most generous?
-We’ve compiled a host of search data to give the definitive answer – based on search terms of kindness intent, according to the latest search data.
+Ever wondered which of the world's nations are the most generous?
+We've compiled a host of search data to give the definitive answer

 kindness score